-Disabilities Waiver

-The site setting must be located in the community so as to provide access to the community at large including shopping, eating, parks, etc. to the same degree of access as someone not receiving HCB services.

-The following language will be added with the 2018 ID/DD renewal to comply with 42 CFR 441.301(c)(4)(i)-(v):

-Community Respite service settings must be physically accessible to the person and must:

-1)Be integrated in and supports full access of persons receiving Medicaid HCBS to the greater community, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS.

-2)Be selected by the person from among setting options including non-disability specific settings.
-The setting options are identified and documented in the personcentered service plan and are based on the person's needs and preferences.

-3)Ensure a person's rights of privacy, dignity and respect, and freedom from coercion and restraint.
+Disabilities Waiver while the individual is in a The site setting must be located in the Disabilities walver setting other than his/her The site setting must be located in the community so as to provide access to the home.
+Community Respite community at large including shopping, is designed to provide eating, parks, etc. to the same degree of caregivers a break from access as someone not receiving HCB constant care giving and services. provide the individual with a place to go which has The following language will be added scheduled activities to with the 2018 ID/DD renewal to comply address individual with 42 CFR 441.301(c)(4)(i)-(v): preferences/requirements and also provides for the Community Respite service settings must health and socialization be physically accessible to the person needs of the individual. and must: Community Respite 1)Be integrated in and supports full services are generally access of persons receiving Medicaid provided in the afternoon, HCBS to the greater community, engage early evening, and on in community life, control personal weekends.
+The Community resources, and receive services in the Respite provider must community, to the same degree of access assist the individual with as individuals not receiving Medicaid toileting and other hygiene HCBS. needs.
+Individuals must be 2)Be selected by the person from among offered and provided setting options including non-disability choices about snacks and specific settings.
+The setting options are drinks.
+There must be identified and documented in the person- meals available if centered service plan and are based on Community Respite is the person's needs and preferences. provided during a normal 3)Ensure a person's rights of privacy, meal time such as dignity and respect, and freedom from breakfast, lunch or dinner. coercion and restraint.
 4)Optimize, but not regiment, a person's initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
 5)Facilitate individual choice regarding services and supports, and who provides them.

-The following language will be added with the 2018 ID/DD renewal to comply with 42 CFR 441.301(c)(5)(i)-(v):

-Community Respite settings do not
+The following language will be added The following language will be added with the 2018 ID/DD renewal to comply with $42 \text{ CFP} 441 301(2)(5)(i)$ (y): with 42 CFR 441.301(c)(5)(i)-(v): Community Respite settings do not